Zaahid2/odin-recipes/README.md

-Building a bacis recipe website with HTML
+Building a basic recipe website with HTML